IndigoCoding/magento2-module-connection-extend/README.md

 ---

-This extension helps with using user-defined connections/resources name in declarative schema (e.g: db_schema.xml) instead of only the 3 default resources (default, checkout, sales).
+This extension helps with using split database (checkout, sales) for Magento CE, and user-defined resources name in declarative schema (e.g: db_schema.xml) instead of only the 3 default resources (default, checkout, sales).

 This extension is meant to be used by developers for easier development.
 Work with both Magento 2 Open Source and